St Joseph’s Catholic Academy

 Children with SEND are identified as early as possible within our setting.
 Our initial identification is usually through assessment or observation by school staff working directly with the child.
 We also quickly act upon comments or concerns expressed by parents and carers.
 These concerns may be based on the pupil’s general well being, their emotional or behavioural presentation, their progress in comparison to their peer group, or their profile against recognised characteristics of specific forms of SEND.

 All of our school staff receive regular and updated training to support them in the identification of SEND.
 In our school, early identification of any needs is paramount, and therefore staff working in school monitor all the children’s progress very carefully.
 The progress of all children is monitored by the class teachers and additional adults working in the classroom on a day to day basis.
 As a school, we rigorously monitor children’s progress and attainment on a half termly basis.
 We do this through regular pupil progress meetings, book scrutinys and lesson observations.
-The SENCO also meets with class teachers to monitor pupils' progress, discuss concerns and look at the interventions children are receiving on a regular basis.
+The SENCO looks at class records and has discussions with class teachers to monitor pupils' progress, discuss concerns and look at the interventions children are receiving on a regular basis.

 From the start we make sure that the pupil, the pupil’s family, any additional adults who work with the pupil and the school SENCO are involved in on-going discussions relating to identification and provision for the child’s needs.
-These discussion focus on the desired outcomes for the child, and we look at what support and provision needs to be put in place to enable the child to reach those outcomes and fulfil their potential.
-Depending upon the level of the child’s individual needs we look at what level of support needs to be put into place.
+These discussions focus on the desired outcomes for the child, and we look at what support and provision needs to be put in place to enable the child to reach those outcomes and fulfil their potential.
+Depending upon the level of the child’s individual needs, we look at what level of support needs to be put into place.
 This could be implementing class based support and supporting the staff in the classroom in running interventions.
 However for some children, in addition to the class based support we might also need to implement out of class support and interventions .
-For pupils with the highest levels of need we will referred the pupils with parents support to out of school agencies for further advice and support.
+For pupils with the highest levels of need,w will refer the pupils, with parental support, to out of school agencies for further advice.
 The SENCO keeps a register of all pupils requiring additional support in order to monitor the progress of these pupils, and to plan for provision across the school.

 - How will the setting support my child/young person?